 There are more than 150 species of birds that can be seen at the Gardens throughout the year.
 The Gardens offers a range of habitats for breeding, nesting and feeding.

-Here's more on a few favorites in the Gardens:
+Here are a few favorites in the Gardens:

 - Hummingbirds: Two species of these nectar-sipping acrobats are common among the flowering plants.
 Anna's, which is resident all year, and Allen's, which arrives in early spring and departs in early fall, after breeding.
-Anna's hummingbird shows iridescent red violet on the crown and throat.
+Anna's hummingbird shows iridescent red-violet on the crown and throat.
 Allen's flashes a red-orange throat patch.

 - White Crowned Sparrow: One subspecies of this seed-eater is a year-round resident in the coastal zone.
-As adults their crowns all show broad black stripes on a white back-ground.
-In their first year these stripes are reddish-brown on a buffy background.
+As adults, their crowns all show broad black stripes on a white back-ground.
+In their first year, these stripes are reddish-brown on a buffy background.
 This sparrow is also abundant in coastal scrub.

 - Chestnut-backed Chickadee: This chickadee frequents coastal pine forests from Alaska to Southern California gleaning insects from trunks and branches with its short, pointed bill.
 It is a year-round resident here.
-Like all chickadees it has a dark crowndark crown and throat patch and a white cheek patch, but it is the only chickadee with chestnut coloration on the back and the flanks.
+Like all chickadees it has a dark crown and throat patch and a white cheek patch, but it is the only chickadee with chestnut coloration on the back and the flanks.

 - Wilson's Warbler: Bright yellow underneath, greenish above, with a glossy black cap (brighter in the male), this warbler is a summer resident and breeder, nesting on the ground.
 Like most warblers, it is primarily an insect-eater; it does a great deal of "fly catching" rather than gleaning.